 Nurse and/or RA to review discharge e-mail placed on discharge package if there are any special instructions (e.g. patient to borrow Runnymede walker for car transfer).

-Nurse and/or RA to assist patient via wheelchair and personal belongings to personal vehicle in pick up area.
-Other than assisting with equipment (e.g. placing wheelchair brakes on, setting gait aid in front of patient), nurse and/or RA will not physically assist the patient.
+Nurse and/or RA to assist patient via wheelchair and personal belongings to personal vehicle in pick up/drop off area.
+Other than assisting with equipment (e.g. placing wheelchair brakes on, setting gait aid in front of patient), nurse and/or RA will not physically assist the patient to get into the vehicle.

 Should patient’s accompaniment request physical assistance for car transfer unexpectedly, nurse and/or RA to contact unit to request for therapist assistance.
 Nurse and/or RA are not permitted to physically assist with the car transfer if there is no therapist present to supervise.

 Nurse and/or RA to return any Runnymede equipment to the unit.

+Patient transport recommendations:

+The patient is to be transported between unit and pick up/drop off area via wheelchair (transport or manual).

+When using the rear exit pick up/drop off area, it is recommended that the patient is in a wheelchair with seatbelt and foot rests in place as staff descend the ramp forward facing.

+Should there be no available seatbelt and/or footrests, descend the ramp backwards, ensuring there are no obstacles prior to moving the wheelchair and descend slowly.
+Nurse and/or RA to contact unit for therapist assistance should they perceive they cannot traverse the ramp safely.

+If family/designate is assisting the patient, the patient transport recommendations are to be communicated by the therapist/designate.

 Documentation: